pypa/pip/docs/html/topics/authentication.md

 underlying use of {pypi}`requests`, which in turn delegates it to the [Python standard library's `netrc` module][netrc-std-lib].

+By default, pip looks for `.netrc` or `_netrc` in the user's home directory.
+To use a different file, set the `NETRC` environment variable to the file's path before running pip.

 ```{note}
 As mentioned in the [standard library documentation for netrc][netrc-std-lib],
 only ASCII characters are allowed in `.netrc` files.
 Whitespace and